andrewheiss/pdftk-php/README.txt

 #############################

 1. Unzip folder on your server.
-2. Change the absolute path to pdftk in pdftk-php.php near line 71 - if you don't know what it is, type "whereis pdftk" or "which pdftk" at the console.
+2. Change the absolute path to pdftk in pdftk-php.php near line 71
+	a.
+If you don't know what it is, type "whereis pdftk" or "which pdftk" at the console.
+3. Set up the database.
+	a.
+Run the sql commands found in /example/database.sql to create the basic database structure.
-3. Create a MySQL database and change the credentials in /example/_dbConfig.php to correspond with the new database.
+	b.
+Change the credentials in /example/_dbConfig.php to correspond with the new database.
 4. Navigate to the site on your server and start playing with the site.

 * If you want to experiment with submitting data from a PDF to the server, open /example/example-submittable.pdf in Acrobat Professional and change the submit URL in the properties of the submit button to /example/index.php on your server.